The Einstein mass-energy relation

 This amount

 medium sized town with a 1 kW fire for nearly 300 years!
-Think of how much useful energy just
+Just think of how much useful energy might be produced just

 by being able to convert household waste into energy.